 Testing may include:

-If you are diagnosed and treated for an STI, be sure to follow your health care provider's treatment and follow-up recommendations.
-Your health care provider will ask you about about your previous sexual contacts.
-You can easily be reinfected if your partner is not treated.
+If you are diagnosed and treated for an STI, be sure to follow your doctor's or nurse's treatment and follow-up recommendations.
+Your doctor or nurse will ask you about your previous sexual contacts.
+You can easily be re-infected if your partner is not treated.

 Remember: all information is confidential and private.
 You do not need a partner’s or parent’s permission to get free, confidential STI testing.